JR-378/SeAMK-IoTTi-ThingsBoard/README.md

 ### Check the data

-1. Use your favorite browser and navigate to Things.Board.IP.address:ThingsBoardPort (e.g. 192.55.55.55:8080)
+1. Use your favorite browser and navigate to your Things.Board.IP.address:ThingsBoardPort (e.g. 192.55.55.55:8080)
 2. Login to ThingsBoard
 3. Check the device's LATEST TELEMETRY tab.